Lancia Thema

 The Lancia Thema (Type 834) is an executive car produced by the Italian automaker Lancia between 1984 and 1994, and one of four cars to share the Type Four platform alongside the Alfa Romeo 164, Fiat Croma and Saab 9000.
 The Thema was first shown at the Turin Motor Show in 1984.
-The Thema was available as a saloon and as a station wagon designed and produced by Pininfarina.
+The Thema was available as a saloon and as a station wagon.
+The station wagon was designed and produced by Pininfarina.

 In February 2011, it was reported that the second generation of the Chrysler 300C, due for launch later that year, would be marketed as Lancia Thema in all European markets, except the UK and Ireland, which would retain the 300C nameplate.
 It was sold from 2011 to 2014.